Never Underestimate The Power Of Quality

 Old spices lack flavour and alter the expected taste a recipe should have.

-I read somewhere online once that a lady bought laundry soap that ended up smelling like melons and so did she for a month.
+I read online that a lady bought laundry soap that ended up smelling like melons, and so did she for a month.

-It may sound funny but when you only have limited funds and buying another jug is not an option then it can be depressing for someone.
+It may sound funny, but it can be depressing for someone when you only have limited funds and buying another jug is not an option.

-We’ve purchased dish soap because we had a coupon only to find out it was horrible smelling but we used it because we had already bought it.
+We purchased dish soap because we had a coupon only to find out it was not very pleasant smelling, but we used it because we had already bought it.

 These days we do the sniff test.
-Some chemicals mixed together often change the smell of the product or what you think a flower scent should be doesn’t often end well with some products.
+Some mixed chemicals often change the smell of the product, or what you think a flower scent shouldn’t often end well with some products.

-Our liquid fabric softener tends to be far stronger in the UK than in Canada.
+Our liquid fabric softener tends to be far more robust in the UK than in Canada.

-Mrs. CBB was swept away by the smell of one of the softeners and actually bought 2 bottles to stuff in her suitcase and bring home.
+Mrs. CBB was swept away by the smell of one of the softeners and bought 2 bottles to stuff in her suitcase and brought them home.

-We always have a laugh about some of the stuff she flew back to Canada and what the customer’s officers must have thought.
+We always laugh at some of the stuff she flew back to Canada and what the customer’s officers must have thought.

-Always keep in mind that some people may be sensitive to smell so it’s important for them to know what they are buying first.
+Keep in mind that some people may be sensitive to smell, so they need to know what they are buying first.

-Apart from scratch and sniff, opening bottles, sniffing packaging some manufacturers will offer a sample sniff stand attached to the shelf.
+Apart from scratch and sniff, opening bottles, and sniffing packaging, some manufacturers will offer a sample sniff stand attached to the shelf.

 It would be equal to what you’d find in the beauty boutique at Shoppers Drug Mart when testing perfume and cologne.

-The photo on the left depicts air freshener sniff testers at a grocery store.
+The photo above depicts air freshener sniff testers at a grocery store.

-If you’re not a fan of stinky cheese you should probably buy your cheese somewhere that you are able to taste and smell.
+If you’re not a fan of stinky cheese, you should probably buy your cheese somewhere that you can taste and smell.